 Endometriosis has to be differentiated from other female conditions and pathology.
 They include pelvic inflammatory disease, ovarian cancers, and uterine fibroids.
-Sometimes the endometrial tissue can invade the neighboring bowel wall causing blood in the stool.
-Workups must rule this potentially serious condition out before moving on to treatment of the primary condition.
+The latter conditions, like endometriosis, cannot be disregarded.
+For example, uterine fibroids can cause heavy menstrual bleeding, and pain, making it a cause for concern.
+Many tend to consider fibroid removal without surgery as an option when it comes to abnormal growths in the uterus.
+As for the endometrial tissue, it can invade the neighboring bowel wall causing blood in the stool.
+Workups must rule this potentially serious condition out before moving on to the treatment of the primary condition.

 Non-invasive imaging is not all that helpful in the diagnosis of endometriosis except if there is a larger tissue mass that can be identified.
 The diagnostic procedure of choice is a transvaginal ultrasound.
 Surgery and biopsy is the only way to definitively make the diagnosis.
 MRIs help in cases where the tissue may be invading on bladder space.